 At Woolton High, learners make meaningful progress in a safe, structured and caring environment and are enabled to build positive relationships with adults and peers alike.
 They are also encouraged to take responsibility for, and have ownership of, their own personal development and behaviour so that they can become young people with the skills and attitudes required to become valued members of society.

 In order to achieve these aims, we endeavour to create a learning environment that is positive, friendly and supportive of all learners.
 We work very closely with Governors , parents/carers and our multi-agency partners to ensure that their child’s education is a purposeful, productive and positive experience which helps to prepare them for their next stage of development.

 Ofsted commented that “students achieve well” at Woolton High and parents have called us a “fantastic school”.
 One parent posted on our Facebook page “I highly recommend to any parents considering this school.
 My son is a different child and is thriving academically”.

 If you are interested in finding out about the admission arrangements for Woolton High School and your child has an Education Health and Care Plan (EHCP), please contact Liverpool City Council’s SEN department on 0151 233 3000.

-Mr M. Christian (Head Teacher)
+Mr Mark Christian (Head Teacher)

-|Woolton High School is a specialist school, providing support and care for young people aged 11 to 16 with learning difficulties, including communication difficulties and/or behavioural support needs.
-The school offers extensive learning and work experience opportunities within the local community, with the aim of increasing independence and employability skills.
+|Woolton High School is a specialist school, providing support and care for learners aged 11 to 16 with social, emotional and mental health difficulties.
+The school offers extensive access to academic and vocational learning experiences and opportunities, with the aim of increasing independence, maintaining positive relationships, being healthy and safe.|

 With a dedicated team of staff, we aim to provide every young person with an individually tailored programme of education, care, leisure and life skills, enabling them to live as independently as possible and make their own life choices.